SPRING 2007

 You are all responsible adults who do not need me to be your parent and chase you up to do your work.
 I am here to educate you (from the Latin, meaning “to draw out” [your potential]) and it is my job to help you to learn, if you wish to do so.

 Attendance at lectures is expected.
 If you attend classes then you will learn more than if you don’t.
-I do not formally check attendance (though I have an exceptional memory for faces and names) because it is up to you, not me, whether you fulfill your responsibility to attend class or not.
+I do not formally check attendance (though I have a good memory for faces and names) because it is up to you, not me, whether you fulfill your responsibility to attend class or not.
 Class assignments will require you to include material covered only in lectures in class.
-I do not post lecture notes on the Web nor do I use ICON for this course, so you can get the lecture material ONLY by coming to the lectures.
+I do not post lecture notes on the Web, so you can get the lecture material ONLY by coming to the lectures.
 This is a pedagogical choice appropriate for an advanced level course, because I want this to be an interactive course and one where lectures are responsive to issues raised by students at the time.
 This means, in effect, that if you were there you will know what was covered; if you weren’t there, you won’t.
 It’s your choice and the consequences are yours.

 Class participation is up to you and is expected.
 If you have questions or answers and want to have them discussed then please feel free to offer them.
 If you just want to sit there, that’s fine with me, though I will learn your name and will ask people for their opinions about reading material or aspects of lectures during the classes.
 You won't get credit for participating and you won't get penalized for not participating, because voluntary participation is part of education, not something extra that is worthy of extra reward.
 You participate, you learn; you don’t, you don’t.
 It’s up to you.